Traditions and crafts: discovering Indian know-how

 © Cargo ink

-The process of creating an Indian Batik fabric is long and laborious, testifying to the attention to detail of the workers involved.
+The process of creating an Indian Batik fabric is long and laborious, a testament to the meticulousness of the workers involved.
 The first step is to draw the patterns on the fabric, a task that requires great precision.

-Next, the parts of the fabric that will not be colored should be protected by applying hot wax .
-When applying colors, there are two methods: either the fabric is dipped into an applied bath of paint, or the paint is directly on the designs.
+Then, the parts of the fabric that will not be colored must be protected by applying hot wax .
+When applying the colors, there are two methods: either the fabric is dipped in a bath of paint applied, or the paint is directly on the patterns.

-For the final step in creating this Indian fabric, the wax must be removed.
+For the final step in creating this Indian fabric, the wax needs to be removed.
 This can be done either by dipping the fabric in boiling water or by using an iron.
-This step is crucial to revealing the patterns and vibrant colors of the Batik fabric.
+This step is crucial in revealing the vibrant patterns and colors of the Batik fabric.

-This complex process reflects the dedication of the artisans who worked with patience and expertise to create unique and refined pieces.
-Indian Batik fabric is a true testament to the art and craftsmanship that continues through generations.
+This intricate process reflects the dedication of artisans who have worked with patience and expertise to create unique and refined pieces.
+Indian Batik fabric is a true testament to the art and craftsmanship that has been passed down through generations.

 Tie and Dye, a fabric with timeless charm